Water scarcity in Mexico

 The extent of water scarcity in Mexico is so serious that the government released an advertising campaign titled "February 2010: The City May Run Out of Water".

-Mexico City's hydrological paradox is that (unlike Los Angeles) it gets more than enough rain to, in theory, keep the 21 million people who live in and around it adequately supplied with water.
+Mexico City's hydrological paradox is that it gets more than enough rain to, in theory, keep the 21 million people who live in and around it adequately supplied with water.
 Its average annual precipitation is about twice that of Los Angeles, and even exceeds that of famously damp London.
 But most of the rainfall (or hail) comes during the summer, and often during just a few epic storms.
 So when it is wet, it is much too wet, and the city has built a massive infrastructure over the past five centuries to get the water out quickly.
-To keep hydrated during the drier months, Mexico City imports water from other regions but mainly just pumps from underground, which causes land subsidence, which makes flooding worse.
+To keep hydrated during the drier months, Mexico City imports water from other regions, but mainly just pumps from underground, which causes land subsidence, which makes flooding worse.

+In 2024, a lack of rain severely depleted the Cutzamala water system reservoirs, which provide 20 percent of the capital city's water.
+The drought forced the city to use more water from underground aquifers, which is not ideal as it is not sustainable and also causes the city to physically sink.
+On top of climate change, infrastructure also contributes to water loss.
+Mexico City's leaky water pipes are estimate to lose almost 40% of the water between the treatment plant and the household tap.

-Currently in Mexico, agriculture accounts for 77% of water use, industry 10% and domestic uses 13%.
+In May 2008, in Mexico, agriculture accounted for 77% of water use, industry 10% and domestic uses 13%.
 As a consequence of the 1980 economic crisis, the Mexican irrigation infrastructure became a victim of underinvestment and neglect.
 Of the 82 irrigation districts present, 42 are in a state of slow deterioration, exacerbating an inefficient usage of water.
-Furthermore, in a water-saving tax Tarifa 09, the biggest users of water by far - the farmers, were actually exempted.
+Furthermore, in a water-saving tax, Tarifa 09, the biggest users of water by far - the farmers, were exempted.